Thermodynamics of Einstein-Euler-Heisenberg Black Holes with Thermal Fluctuations and Nonlinear Electromagnetic Fields: Thermodynamic Characteristics of Einstein-Euler-Heisenberg Black Hole

 The Helmholtz free energy can be modified using the logarithmically corrected entropy as follows.

 Plugging Eq.\eqref{s40} and Eq.\eqref{m10} into Eq.\eqref{s43}, one finds

-In Fig.\eqref{fig50}, as in the logarithmically corrected internal energy, the influence of different $\mu$ values become apparent at small $r_h$ values.
+Fig.\eqref{fig3} illustrates the behaviour of the logarithmically corrected internal and Helmholtz free energies as a function of $r_h$, under different nonlinear parameters.
+In the first plot, each curve represents the variation of $E_c$ with $r_h$ whose overall evaluation shows an increase in the charge parameter leads to a rise in the peak value of the logarithmically corrected internal energy, while an increase in the nonlinear parameter causes a decrease in the concerned peaks.
+As the value of $r_h$ increases, the effect of the NED parameter becomes irrelevant and all functions coincide regardless of the charge parameter.
+In the second plot of Fig.\eqref{fig3} , as in the logarithmically corrected internal energy, the influence of different $\mu$ values become apparent at small $r_h$ values.
 Increasing the charge causes the values of the minimum values of corrected free energy to decrease.
 Also, increasing the nonlinear parameter values results in a shift of the minimum points towards higher negative values.
 When the $r_h$ value increases, the contribution of the nonlinear parameter disappears.

 After finding the logarithmically corrected Helmholtz free energy, the logarithmically corrected pressure can be calculated via

 which results in